Chams: Culture

 The Cham culture is diverse and rich because of the combination of indigenous cultural elements (plains culture, maritime culture, and mountain culture) and foreign cultural features (Indian cultures and religions such as Buddhism; early Han Chinese influences; Islam) (Phan Xuan Bien et al. 1991:376).
 The blend of indigenous and foreign elements in Cham culture is a result of ecological, social, and historical conditions.
-The influences of various Indian cultures produced similarities among many groups in Southeast Asia such as the Cham, who traded or communicated with polities on the Indian subcontinent.
+The influences of various Indian cultures produced similarities among many groups in Southeast Asia such as the Chams, who traded or communicated with polities on the Indian subcontinent.
 However, the indigenous elements also allow for cultural distinctions.
 As an example, Brahmanism became the Ahier religion, while other aspects of influence were changed, to adapt to local Ahier characteristics and environment.
 The blending of various cultures has produced its own unique form through the prolific production of sculptures and architecture only seen at the Champa temple tower sites.
-The Champa temples provide a wealth of information about Cham history, art, and construction techniques, through analysis and interpretation of architecture, styles, and inscriptions.

-The Cham shielded and always observed their girls attentively, placing great importance on their virginity.
+The Chams shielded and always observed their girls attentively, placing great importance on their virginity.
 A Cham saying said "As well leave a man alone with a girl, as an elephant in a field of sugarcane."

 The Cham Muslims view the karoeh (also spelled karoh) ceremony for girls as very significant.
 This symbolic ceremony marks the passage of a girl from infancy to puberty (the marriageable age), and usually takes place when the girl is aged fifteen and has completed her development.
 If it has not taken place, the girl cannot marry since she is "tabung".
 After the ceremony is done the girl can marry.
-Circumcision to the Cham was less significant than karoeh.
-It is not practiced, only symbolic and performed with a toy wooden knife.
+Circumcision to the Chams was less significant than karoeh.
+It is not practised, only symbolic and performed with a toy wooden knife.

-Important festivals include Kate, celebrated mainly by the Cham of central Vietnam.
+Important festivals include Kate, celebrated mainly by the Chams of central Vietnam.
 The festival venerates ancient Cham royalty gods.
 Among Cham Muslims, Ramadan, El Fitri, and the Hajj are important celebrations.
-However, the Cham (regardless of faith) all have a very rich tradition of dance, arts, music, costumes, poetry, and more.
+However, the Chams (regardless of faith) all have a very rich tradition of dance, arts, music, costumes, poetry, and more.